bakuiseok/navigation.js/README.md

 });
 ```

+## Purpose to develop.
+1. We will intuitively understand the main purpose of the content before reading the body of the content.
+2. Provides rules for authors to organize their content systematically.

 ## Note for contribute.
 Anyone can participate in this project without regulation. **We hope you will contribute this project for simplicity and rapid development rather than fragmentation of the project.** It helps us focus our opinions effectively and systematically. **You can do anything on this project without restriction!**